El Oso: In popular culture

 The album contains their biggest hit single, "Circles".
-Cartoon Network notably aired a music video in which a Flintstones cartoon was synched to the song as part of their Groovies interstitial.
+Cartoon Network aired a music video in which a Flintstones cartoon was synched to the song as part of their Groovies interstitial.
 The music video features Fred, Barney and other Hanna-Barbera characters walking in front of the same repeating background, with subtitles showing existential dialogue.
 The video for the song "Rolling" was also produced, which was synced with a scene from a Betty Boop cartoon.
 The song was used in the 2004 remake of Walking Tall. "$300" was used in the House episode "The Softer Side" in 2009.

 Track listing

 All music by Soul Coughing.
 All lyrics written by Mike Doughty unless otherwise noted.